PetitCheveu/ProgSecu_2023/README.md

 ## Description

 This project, carried out as part of the Systems and Secure Programming teaching unit at INSA Hauts-de-France, involves the development of a client-server architecture in Python 3.
-The architecture comprises a main server (dispatcher), secondary servers (workers), a watch-dog process and a client-server.
+The architecture consists of a main server (dispatcher), a secondary server (worker), a watch-dog process and a client-server.

 ## Components